National Kill a Pit Bull Day - Terry Jordan - Internet/Facebook Rumour

 Im here by announcing

-Images and rumours are cirulating that claim that Halloween night, October 31st, has been declared "National Kill a Pit Bull Day".
-The images also contain a message purportedly from somebody named Terry Jordan that apparently "declares" the day and describes possible weapons.
+Images and rumours are cirulating that claim that Halloween night, October 31st, has been declared "National Kill a Pit Bull Day" and that owners of such dogs should keep them inside during this day.

 However Halloween Night is a popular night for pranks and drunken antics, so keeping pets safely indoors during this night may not be the worst of ideas!